 Difference between Majaz (Figurative), Kinayah (Mentonym) and ilm al-Aitebar.

 Clarity can be achieved by comparing one thing (Mushabbah) to another (Mushabbah Behe) but it is not proven or established.
 The fact is that Mushabbah is always established through another proof.
-On the contrary this is not needed in majaz (Figurative) be it Majaz Mursal (Synecdoche) or istiaara (Metaphor).
+On the contrary, this is not needed in majaz (Figurative) be it Majaz Mursal (Synecdoche) or istiaara (Metaphor).

 The reason is that in majaz (Figurative) there is some contextual factor that indicates to the unsuitability of the ‘Maudo Lahu’ meaning (Total meaning of Subject), hence the Ghair Maudo lahu meaning (meaning other than its subject) is taken.

-Whereas in case of ilm al-aitebar, neither there is contextual evidence indicating to the non-application of the ‘Maudo’ meaning (Total meaning of Subject), nor is the ‘ghair Maudoo’ meaning (other than its subject) implied.
+Whereas in the case of ilm al-aitebar, neither there is contextual evidence indicating the non-application of the ‘Maudo’ meaning (Total meaning of Subject), nor is the ‘ghair Maudoo’ meaning (other than its subject) implied.

 This is also not applicable in kinayah (Metonymy), because in kinayah (Metonymy), the ‘Maudo’ meaning is not discarded, in fact, the actual import of that sentence is the Maudo`.

 Difference between ilm al-Aitebar and ilm al-Ta’beer (Dream interpretation)